vvzen/pipeline-td/_posts/2018-12-15-import-nuke-as-python-module-mac.markdown

 ---
 layout: post
-title:  "Import Nuke as python module (macOS)"
+title:  "Import Nuke as python module"
 date:   2018-12-16 16:01:46 +0100
-categories: jekyll update
+categories: nuke python api
 ---

 In case you've been wondering if it's possible to use nuke's API outside of Nuke, you're not alone.